Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, playful, loving

-The Shih Poo is a small dog that typically only reaches 8–15 inches in height and stays below 20 pounds in weight.
-They’re known for their playful and loving nature, often being considered lap dogs that enjoy spending time with their owners.
-They do have a moderate energy level and have regular grooming needs, though, so they are not a low-maintenance dog.
-They are lovely dogs that get along with most people, including children, making them a good option for families.
+The Shih Poo is a small dog that typically only reaches 8–15 inches tall and weighs under 20 pounds.
+They’re known for their playful and loving nature and are considered lap dogs that enjoy spending time with their owners.
+They have a moderate energy level and regular grooming needs, though, so they are not a low-maintenance dog.
+They are lovely pets that get along with most people, including children, making them a good option for families.

 14. Poochon (Bichon Frise x Poodle)